winnielinn/winnielinn/README.md

 I'm Winnie, a software engineer from Taiwan.

 ### 🔭 Recent Project
 [ecommerce-website](https://github.com/winnielinn/ecommerce-website): Owing to my parents from agricultural background, hope that there is one online platform to help them to handle orders.
 Therefore, I built independently an ecommerce website to meet this need.
-Additionally, called third-party api (unsplash, newebpay, facebook, google) to make the project more completed in the process of developing.
+Additionally, called third-party api (unsplash, newebpay, facebook, google) to make the project more completed.